 A Different Approach to Small Business Analysis

-We believe small business owners are much more than snippets of demographic data, so for the 2015 Infusionsoft by Keap Small Business Market Survey, we challenged that notion.
+We believe small business owners are much more than snippets of demographic data, so for the 2015 Keap Small Business Market Survey, we challenged that notion.
 We studied the attitudes of small business owners to gain a deeper understanding of the behaviors, challenges and mindset of the small business market.
-We surveyed nearly 800 American small businesses, half of which are Infusionsoft by Keap customers and half of which have never used Infusionsoft by Keap.
+We surveyed nearly 800 American small businesses, half of which are Keap customers and half of which have never used Keap.

 The participants were comprised only of true small businesses: those with 25 or fewer employees.
 For the project, we partnered with Audience Audit Inc.™, a research firm dedicated to understanding respondent attitudes, to craft a series of questions that would give us a deeper perspective on the modern small business owner and their experience.
 The results of the analysis were exhilarating; four distinct, robust profiles of small business owners that we defined as:

 The characteristics of the profiles weren’t determined ahead of time; instead, they evolved as a direct result of what our respondents shared with us.
 Each profile, regardless of their affiliation with Keap, was recognizably different from one another.
 Everyone surveyed was a small business owner, but how they felt about being a business owner was polarized based on their profile.

 The Passionate Creators started their business out of love for what they do, and believes whole-heartedly that passion is a crucial quality of successful small business owners.

 Running their business gives them a sense of accomplishment and pride.
 When asked about their goals as a small business owner, ”doing the work I love” was a top achievement for this group.
 Forty-eight percent of Passionate Creators stated they had always known they would run their own business.
 Seventy-three percent of the business owners within this profile identified themselves as “entrepreneurs”— more than any other profile.